 Wrapping it up

-To sum it up, there are a lot of valid reasons managers and agencies shy away from remote workers, and it’s hard to blame them.
-However, for those who want to give a distributed team a shot, there are avenues and tools for you to try that only recently began appearing.
+To sum it up, there are a lot of valid reasons managers and agencies shy away from remote workers.
+It’s hard to blame them.
+However, for those who want to give a distributed team a shot, there are avenues and tools for you to try.
 I encourage anyone on the fence about remote work to try it out by starting small.
 Hire a freelancer or independent contractor, or give your team one or two days a week to work remotely.
 See how it goes (and share in the comments).

 I’d like to thank everyone who contributed their concerns about hiring remote, and disadvantages of working from home.
 Shout out to the communities on Growth Hackers, Inbound.org, Quora, and Reddit for answering my questions.
 Also, a special thank you to the members of the Remote Business Growth Facebook group for sharing their insights.